ricardokirkner/django-12factor-docker/README.md

 - amqpdata: a data volume container for the amqp container
 - flower: a web application for monitoring and administering the rabbitmq server
 - sentry: a modern error logging and aggregation platform
+- sentryworker: celery workers for processing sentry events
+- sentryredis: redis backend for caching and celery tasks for sentry
+- sentryredisdata: a data volume container for the sentryredis container
+- sentrydb: a postgresql database for sentry
+- sentrydbdata: a data volume container for the sentrydb container

 The only containers exposed on the host are:
 - web: to access the application as it’s intended in production,